offbyone/ideas/content/rst/2022-12-07-mastodon-hosting-part-2.md

 The software is the thing I'm least engaged with right now; it _just works_ for the purposes of running a Mastodon instance, which is exactly what you want.

+## Managing the Server

+Our service is configured nearly entirely using Ansible, in a set of playbooks and roles that define the different components of the application.
+That means I can spin up new queue servers relatively quickly (not _entirely_ from boot, but close!) and ensures we all know what we're running.

+# The Future of the Service

+I've got a few plans for the service that I want to make happen.
+First[ref]Actually, this is already done[/ref] I intend to move the Rails server so that it is not co-tenanted with the database.
+That'll be a huge win for scaling,

+Second, I'm going to put the media behind a CDN, probably CloudFront to start, and then maybe Fastly if the costs work out.
+We are paying through the _nose_ to host our media on S3, and that bleeding needs to stop.

+Third, I want to move the raw objects from the media store to a cheaper object store.
+DigitalOcean has options there.

+Fourth, it'd be keen to get infrastructure code in place to manage our DNS and our tailnet.
+That's in the plans -- I'm betting terraform will end up in the story somewhere.

 # Other Areas of Interest?

 If there's any interest in more of how this works, I'd be happy to see your comments.
 Just link this page and ask me anything.